 What happens during non-surgical rhinoplasty?

 Dermal fillers are cosmetic injections that restore and revolumise areas of the face non-surgically.
-They are composed from a clear gel made of a substance that is naturally found in your skin, hyaluronic acid.
+They are composed from a clear gel made of a substance that is naturally found in your skin.

 If you’re happy with the improvement to your nose, the second option we usually try is to use a longer lasting filler like Radiesse.
 It’s important to note that Radiesse is not reversible and tends to last from 12 to 18 months.
 The average volume required of Radiesse for a nose is approximately 0.3 to 0.4mL.
-Using Radiesse has a similar feel to the nose and will give you greater lift and longevity than the hyaluronic acid fillers.
+Using Radiesse has a similar feel to the nose and will give you greater lift and longevity than other dermal fillers.

 After non-surgical rhinoplasty, you may experience some puffiness, bruising or swelling.
 Some patients experience a tender nose for 3 to 5 days.